MicrosoftDocs/azure-docs/articles/cognitive-services/Labs/Conversation-Learner/tutorials/10-entity-detection-callback.md

 2. Type 'hello'.
 3. Click Score Actions, and Select 'Which city do you want?'
 2. Enter 'new york'.
-	- Note that it gets recognized as a city entity.
+	- The text is recognized as a city entity.
 5. Click Score Actions
-	- Note that City and CityResolved have been populated.
+	- `City` and `CityResolved` have been populated.
 6. Select 'You said $City, and I resolved that to $CityResolved'.
 7. Click Done Teaching.